 (back to top)

-B. A student may withhold directory information from public disclosure by notifying the Office of Residence Life in writing.
+B. A student may withhold directory information from public disclosure by notifying the Dean of Students Office in writing.
 Directory information can be withheld at any time of year and once a student requests non-disclosure this will be in effect until the student gives written notice to change their non-disclosure status.
-A parent or eligible student may not opt out of directory information disclosures to prevent the institution from disclosing or or requiring a student to disclose the student’s name, student ID number, or institutional e-mail address in a class in which the student is enrolled.
+A parent or eligible student may not opt out of directory information disclosures to prevent the institution from disclosing or requiring a student to disclose the student’s name, student ID number, or institutional e-mail address in a class in which the student is enrolled.
 Directory information will be withheld even after graduation until Allegheny College is notified otherwise.
 At the beginning of each academic year, students who have not already requested a hold on directory information and who want to withhold directory information from the Allegheny student government telephone directory must do so by the end of the add period for Fall classes.

 (back to top)